als-computing/arroyopy/README.md

+# als_arroyo

-# Arroyo is Spanish for stream
+Arroyo is Spanish for stream.

 This is an initial design for a library intended to be used in a variety of streaming processing scenario.